inpercima/swaaplate/README.md

 ### `serverConfig/serverAsApi`

 Defines that the server is used as a api reference or not.
-The api URL in the environment files for php in staging and prod will be set to `./api/`.
+The api URL in environment.ts and environment.prod.ts will be set to `./api/`.
 This will work for php only.

 * default: `true`